-- This facility does not discharge to a 303(d) listed stream. - The Department has not conducted a stream survey for this waterbody.
+- ✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - ✓ The Department has not conducted a stream survey for this waterbody.
 When a stream survey is conducted, more information may be available about the receiving stream.